Gtwatt1/music-selection-upload/README.md

-## A simple code snippet that handles handles what happens when the music library is opened
+## A simple code snippet that handles selecting a song from the phone music library, playing and stopping the song and also uploading the selected song to firebase for storage

-#### The app starts out with a simple button with a text label that says "Select Music".
-When this button is clicked, the phone's music library is opened, and ready for the user to select a song to play.
-When a song is selected, the song begins to play and then details about the song selected(more specifically: song title and song cover art) are displayed on the screen immediately the music library is dismissed.
+### The app starts out with a button with a text label that says "Select Music".
+When this button is clicked, the phone's music library is opened, and ready for the user to select a song.
+When a song is selected, the music library is dismissed and details about the song (more specifically: song title and song cover art) are displayed on the screen .

+### - The play button plays the selected song.
+### - The stop button stops the music player altogether.
+### - The upload button, once clicked, uploads the selected song to firebase and then an alert pops up to show confimation of a successful or failed upload as the case may be.